Welcome to The National Regiment’s OFFICIAL website

 The National Regiment (the “NR”) was formed in 1985 as a generic Federal infantry battalion of civil war re-enactors under common leadership to portray a historically accurate regiment of infantry, in all of its detail, in camp and in the field.
-We strive for period authenticity in drill, command structure, camp life, equipment/uniforms, etc. The National Regiment participate in various re-enactments, living histories, etc. Many of us have also been a part of a variety of movie and TV projects.
+We strive for period authenticity in drill, command structure, camp life, equipment/uniforms, etc. The National Regiment participates in various re-enactments, living histories, etc. throughout the year.
+Many of its members have also been a part of a variety of movie and TV projects.
 We also work with the National Park Service (NPS) at various sites.

 What are Civil War re-enactors?
 Click here for an article with a brief overview of our hobby.

-The NR has member units across the region stretching from New England, the mid-Atlantic, and Ohio and West Virginia.
+The NR has member units stretching from New England to the mid-Atlantic and into Ohio and West Virginia.
 We have put together a list of member units with their approximate geographical locations.
 If you are interested in learning more to possibly join our ranks, please visit our member unit page to find a unit near you or you can send a message to the National Regiment via our ‘contact us’ page.

 [For more photos and videos, visit our photos/videos page]

 At one of The National Regiment’s living history events in Gettysburg, we participated in “The Colonel’s Challenge”.
 The purpose was to try to load and get 3 aimed shots off in 1-minute, like the men fighting in the Civil War were trained to do.
 As a group of civil war re-enactors, we obviously don’t participate in this hobby 365 days per year, so it takes some training and practice to get efficient in loading our weapons and firing them.
 Video courtesy of Legomaker961.
 For a list of prior winners of “The Colonel’s Challenge”, visit the “About The NR” page and scroll to the bottom.

 The nR at the150th Grand Review parade (Washington, DC 2015):